carpentries-incubator/geospatial-python/index.md

 > workflow.
 To most effectively use these materials, please make sure to download
 > the data and install everything before working through this lesson.
 >
 > This workshop assumes no prior experience with the tools covered in the workshop.
-However, learners with prior
-> experience working with geospatial data may be able to skip episodes 1-4, which focus on geospatial concepts and project management.
+However, **learners with prior experience working with geospatial data may be able to skip episodes 1-4, which focus on geospatial concepts and tools.**
 > Similarly, learners who have prior experience with the `Python` programming language may wish to skip the
 > [Plotting and Programming in Python](https://swcarpentry.github.io/python-novice-gapminder/index.html) lesson.
 >